Williams-Sonoma (NYSE:WSM) PT Raised to $175.00

-Williams-Sonoma (NYSE:WSM) had its price objective hoisted by analysts at Wedbush from $132.00 to $175.00 in a note issued to investors on Thursday, The Fly reports.
+Williams-Sonoma (NYSE:WSM) had its target price raised by equities research analysts at Telsey Advisory Group from $155.00 to $175.00 in a research note issued on Thursday, Briefing.com reports.
 The firm currently has an “outperform” rating on the specialty retailer’s stock.
-Wedbush’s target price points to a potential upside of 28.31% from the stock’s previous close.
+Telsey Advisory Group’s target price suggests a potential upside of 28.31% from the company’s current price.

-Several other equities analysts have also commented on the stock.
-Gordon Haskett lowered shares of Williams-Sonoma from a “buy” rating to a “neutral” rating and set a $145.00 target price on the stock. in a report on Thursday, January 28th.
-Barclays increased their target price on shares of Williams-Sonoma from $144.00 to $187.00 and gave the company an “overweight” rating in a report on Thursday.
-Wells Fargo & Company increased their target price on shares of Williams-Sonoma from $110.00 to $135.00 and gave the company an “equal weight” rating in a report on Wednesday.
-Zacks Investment Research lowered shares of Williams-Sonoma from a “strong-buy” rating to a “hold” rating and set a $133.00 target price on the stock. in a report on Friday, January 22nd.
-Finally, Morgan Stanley raised shares of Williams-Sonoma from an “underweight” rating to an “equal weight” rating in a research report on Wednesday, January 20th.
-Three research analysts have rated the stock with a sell rating, thirteen have given a hold rating and four have assigned a buy rating to the company’s stock.
-The company currently has a consensus rating of “Hold” and a consensus price target of $119.75.
+A number of other equities analysts have also recently issued reports on the company.
+Citigroup started coverage on Williams-Sonoma in a report on Monday.
+They set a “neutral” rating and a $127.00 price target on the stock.
+Oppenheimer restated a “hold” rating and issued a $136.00 price target on shares of Williams-Sonoma in a report on Thursday.
+Barclays increased their price objective on shares of Williams-Sonoma from $112.00 to $144.00 and gave the stock an “overweight” rating in a research report on Friday, November 20th.
+Zacks Investment Research lowered Williams-Sonoma from a “strong-buy” rating to a “hold” rating and set a $133.00 target price for the company. in a research report on Friday, January 22nd.
+Finally, Royal Bank of Canada increased their price target on Williams-Sonoma from $101.00 to $117.00 in a report on Friday, November 20th.
+Three equities research analysts have rated the stock with a sell rating, thirteen have issued a hold rating and four have issued a buy rating to the stock.
+The stock has a consensus rating of “Hold” and a consensus target price of $109.10.

-In other news, CEO Laura Alber sold 10,000 shares of the firm’s stock in a transaction dated Friday, February 12th.
-The shares were sold at an average price of $126.77, for a total value of $1,267,700.00.
-Following the completion of the sale, the chief executive officer now directly owns 399,620 shares of the company’s stock, valued at approximately $50,659,827.40.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+In other Williams-Sonoma news, CEO Laura Alber sold 10,000 shares of the company’s stock in a transaction on Friday, February 12th.
+The stock was sold at an average price of $126.77, for a total value of $1,267,700.00.
+Following the completion of the transaction, the chief executive officer now owns 399,620 shares in the company, valued at approximately $50,659,827.40.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
 Company insiders own 1.50% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
-BlackRock Inc. lifted its position in Williams-Sonoma by 1.8% during the 4th quarter.
-BlackRock Inc. now owns 6,616,543 shares of the specialty retailer’s stock valued at $673,829,000 after acquiring an additional 114,410 shares during the period.
-Aristotle Capital Management LLC lifted its position in Williams-Sonoma by 1.4% during the 4th quarter.
-Aristotle Capital Management LLC now owns 5,193,199 shares of the specialty retailer’s stock valued at $528,875,000 after acquiring an additional 72,542 shares during the period.
-State Street Corp lifted its position in Williams-Sonoma by 4.8% during the 3rd quarter.
-State Street Corp now owns 2,505,874 shares of the specialty retailer’s stock valued at $226,631,000 after acquiring an additional 113,724 shares during the period.
-Select Equity Group L.P. lifted its position in Williams-Sonoma by 40.4% during the 4th quarter.
-Select Equity Group L.P. now owns 2,458,002 shares of the specialty retailer’s stock valued at $250,323,000 after acquiring an additional 707,625 shares during the period.
-Finally, Bank of New York Mellon Corp lifted its position in Williams-Sonoma by 5.3% during the 4th quarter.
-Bank of New York Mellon Corp now owns 1,121,784 shares of the specialty retailer’s stock valued at $114,242,000 after acquiring an additional 56,643 shares during the period.
-98.58% of the stock is owned by institutional investors.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Norges Bank purchased a new position in Williams-Sonoma in the fourth quarter valued at approximately $85,456,000.
+Select Equity Group L.P. raised its stake in shares of Williams-Sonoma by 40.4% in the fourth quarter.
+Select Equity Group L.P. now owns 2,458,002 shares of the specialty retailer’s stock valued at $250,323,000 after buying an additional 707,625 shares during the period.
+Lord Abbett & CO.
+LLC raised its stake in shares of Williams-Sonoma by 574.1% in the third quarter.
+Lord Abbett & CO.
+LLC now owns 818,600 shares of the specialty retailer’s stock valued at $74,034,000 after buying an additional 697,173 shares during the period.
+Squarepoint Ops LLC lifted its position in shares of Williams-Sonoma by 1,196.2% during the 3rd quarter.
+Squarepoint Ops LLC now owns 254,211 shares of the specialty retailer’s stock valued at $22,991,000 after buying an additional 234,599 shares during the last quarter.
+Finally, Morgan Stanley grew its stake in shares of Williams-Sonoma by 248.5% during the 4th quarter.
+Morgan Stanley now owns 320,243 shares of the specialty retailer’s stock worth $32,613,000 after acquiring an additional 228,352 shares during the period.
+98.58% of the stock is owned by hedge funds and other institutional investors.

 Williams-Sonoma, Inc operates as an omni-channel specialty retailer of various products for home.
 It offers cooking, dining, and entertaining products, such as cookware, tools, electrics, cutlery, tabletop and bar, outdoor, furniture, and a library of cookbooks under the Williams Sonoma brand, as well as home furnishings and decorative accessories under the Williams Sonoma Home brand; and furniture, bedding, bathroom accessories, rugs, curtains, lighting, tabletop, outdoor, and decorative accessories under the Pottery Barn brand.